vrukshaliii/Vrukshali-26/README.md

 - I love working in Backend and Cloud.
 I love coding(converting coffee into code😉) and you will find me always working on something new or building new things.
 - I'm AWS Community Builder🧡
 - I'm enthusiastic about what I do and I constantly learn new things.
-- In my spare time, you'll find me doing calligraphy, painting, writing blogs, and helping others in the community.
+- In my spare time, you'll find me doing calligraphy and painting.

 <!-- ##  ✔ Technologies  -->